 Allow users to disconnect before stopping the Server for NFS service.

-Before you stop Server for NFS or uninstall it, notify users who are connected to Services for NFS shared resources that you are about to stop the service.
+Before you stop Server for NFS or uninstall it, notify users who are connected to Services for NFS shared resources that you are about the stop the service.
 You can then stop the service after the users have had the opportunity to close open files and disconnect from shared directories.

 Use naming conventions to identify shares with EUC encoding.

 If a directory is shared with one type of Extended UNIX Code (EUC) encoding (such as EUC-JP) and a client that is configured to use a different EUC encoding (such as EUC-TW) attempts to connect to the shared directory, unexpected results can occur.
 To prevent this, establish a naming convention to use when sharing directories with EUC encoding so that users of client computers can know how shared directories are encoded.

 If you create configuration files (such as a character translation file or an audit log file), be sure to protect them with a discretionary access control list (DACL) that grants Full Control to the built-in System account and to the Administrators group.
 The DACL should contain no other entries.

 Best practices for running Server for NFS in a server cluster